BES-QSIG/docs/how_to_build_an_r_package.md

 # How to build an R package

-This is a test: this post is currently editing by Simon D.
+This is a test: this post is currently editing by Simon.